Theater

 Matthew Murphy/Matthew Murphy

 Think bright lights, pumping rock and pop from an onstage band, and fabulous costumes.
 All the awards should go to Marco Marco for a parade of ever more incredible creations, including a personal favorite lime-green lampshade-shaped dress with two crying eye emojis WORN FOR A FUNERAL.
-Yet, featuring stars of RuPaul’s Drag Race, this musical—for all its flash, jokes, poppy standards and bitchy one-liners—is, similar to antecedents like Torch Song Trilogy, Priscilla, Queen of the Desert, and The Birdcage, really about love, pride, identity, and family, both biological and chosen.
+Yet, featuring stars of RuPaul’s Drag Race, this musical—for all its flash, jokes, poppy standards and bitchy one-liners—is similar to antecedents like Torch Song Trilogy, Priscilla, Queen of the Desert, and The Birdcage, and really about love, pride, identity, and family, both biological and chosen.

 With a book, music, and lyrics by Tomas Costanza, Justin Andrew Honard, and Ashley Gordon, and confident direction and fizzy choreography by Spencer Liff, the two hour, intermission-less show sees Kitty Galloway (Alaska Thunderf**k, Honard’s drag alter ego) and Alexis Gillmore (Nick Adams) as two old friends (or maybe more), now sworn, unspeaking rivals after a mysterious falling out some time in the past.
 Every time this is raised, the action—on Jason Sherwood’s evocatively arty-meets-scuzzy downtown set—freezes.